-According to International Labour Organization statistics, approximately 24.9 million people worldwide are in conditions of forced labor.
+According to the International Labour Organization, approximately 24.9 million people worldwide are in conditions of forced labor.
 Unfortunately, the electronics industry supply chain also sees incidences of forced labor, particularly in Asia and particularly via means of debt bondage and document seizure.

 While the RBA Code of Conduct explicitly bans trafficked and forced labor, completely eradicating it in the global electronics industry supply chain remains a challenge for RBA members.
 To explore how the entire industry – represented in RBA membership – can work together to eradicate trafficked and forced labor in electronics industry supply chains, the RBA began a taskforce to address this topic in 2014.
 For years prior to the beginning of the taskforce the RBA had also offered members online trainings and special educational opportunities during member events.
 For a summary statement about our work over the past decade to combat forced labor in supply chains, please click here.